ravensgate-tux/ganesha_kumano_ritual/README.md

 ## 🔻 Card Layout: Windmill Formation (Right-Rotation)

-Instead of the traditional triangle + center layout, the cards are placed in a **windmill-like spiral formation**, rotating clockwise from the top.
-This format:
+Instead of using the layout described in Tarot Talismans by Chic Cicero & Sandra Tabatha Cicero (which features a triangle with a central card), this ritual arranges the cards in a windmill-like spiral formation, rotating clockwise from the top.

 - **Highlights the main intention (Card 1)** at the top
 - **Allows subtle presence** of the other 3 cards